ZachNBro/Personal_Projects/README.md

 The Penetration Testing Website contains information on pen-testing techniques and recommendations for fixes.
 The program has a scenerio for the user to complete.

+state_database.py is a simple program that uses a dictionary to store and pass various data about U.S. states including the capital, population, and the state flower.

 Personal Projects:

 new_test.py is a program incorporating object-oriented and functional programming aspects.
 An original source code file (unedited) and an edited source code file that imitates malicious code inserted (or deleted code) are required for this program to work properly and show its use.